Contemporary African Literature

 Virtually Yours aims to create an online platform for avid readers, writers and authors interested in African literature.

-The series of online discussions will be held once per month from October till December 2020 and each feature an African author.
+The series of online discussions will be held once per month and each feature an African author.

 The audience is invited to submit questions during the sessions and deliberate on topics relevant to the development of contemporary African literature.